-It’s one of those bowls that you don’t have to be super accurate with how much of something you do or don’t put in, I’ve just made it to suit the size of packets of things I tend to buy, but make yours so that you don’t have to go shopping for one ingredient especially, or so that there is no waste.
+This Greek Lentil Salad recipe is one of those bowls that you don’t have to be super accurate with how much of something you do or don’t put in, I’ve just made it to suit the size of packets of things I tend to buy, but make yours so that you don’t have to go shopping for one ingredient especially, or so that there is no waste.
 For reference, if you can’t get fresh oregano, use fresh mint, or just leave it out completely.
-I use cooked 250g pouches of Waitrose Love Life or Merchant Gourmet cooked puy lentils, whichever is on special offer.
+I use cooked 250g pouches of Merchant Gourmet cooked puy lentils, whichever is on special offer.
 The world is not going to end if you use beluga lentils instead.
-I find feta goes bad quickly if I leave a packet open, so I use a whole 120g small pack of Odysea feta (it is my preferred brand as cheese made with cows milk does not agree with me, and this is totally sheep and goat.)
 Do what works for you, and what suits your tastes.

 This makes two perfect lunchtime sized bowls, but it will keep overnight, so there are two days worth of desk lunches sorted for you, just in the time it takes to chop the ingredients.
 The cheese and the lentils make it very filling too, so it is the perfect thing to keep you going until you get home to figure out what the hell you’re going to make for dinner.

 My newsletter, ingredient, takes a deep dive into a different ingredient - unusual, basic or seasonal - every month delivering stories, histories and most importantly recipes right into your inbox.
 It's your new favourite food magazine column, but in email form!

 One Pan Pescatarian: 100 Delicious Dinners – Veggie, Vegan, Fish